Mystery Hole

-Mystery Hole is located in Ansted, West Virginia, near Hawks Nest State Park and Cathedral Falls in West Virginia.
-Mystery Hole was founded by Donald Wilson in 1973.
+Mystery Hole is a roadside attraction in Ansted, West Virginia, near Hawks Nest State Park and Cathedral Falls in West Virginia.
+The attraction was created by Donald Wilson in 1973.

 Mystery Hole, immediately adjacent to the Midland Trail (U.S. Route 60) in Fayette County, promotes itself as a gravity-defying wonder.
-It is reminiscent of tourist traps of days gone by.
-It includes side show-esque attractions such as balls that roll up hill.
+It includes sideshow-esque attractions such as balls that roll uphill.

-There is also a 1960s flower power-inspired decorated Volkswagen Beetle, originally painted by local artist Sherd Maynard, seemingly crashed into the side.
-The late artist's daughter, Amber, refreshed this with updated art.
+There is also a 1960s Volkswagen Beetle seemingly crashed into the side, with a flower power-inspired paintjob done by local artist Sherd Maynard.
+The late artist's daughter, Amber, eventually refreshed this with updated art.

-Soon after founder Donald Wilson closed the attraction in 1996, he died, and Mystery Hole was neglected and damaged by vandals.
+Wilson closed the attraction in 1996 and died shorty after, and Mystery Hole was neglected and damaged by vandals.

-In 2016, the "world-famous" West Virginia roadside attraction, including several outbuildings and a cabin, was for sale for $495,000.
+In 2016, the "world-famous" West Virginia roadside attraction, including several outbuildings and a cabin, went on sale for $495,000.

-It has since reopened on a seasonal and weekend basis under new ownership and restored to its original glory inside an old autogarage in Cedar Grove, WV, inhabited by crickets.
+It has since reopened on a seasonal and weekend basis under new ownership and restored to its original glory inside an old auto garage in Cedar Grove, WV, inhabited by crickets.